Catherine Hampton learned first-hand about the newspaper business at Coos Bay World

 The publication she advises, The Marshfield Times, was named a 2013 Pacemaker Finalist in the Broadsheet 9-16 Pages category by National Scholastic Press Association for the third year in a row.
 The newspaper is one of 18 in its category from across the country to make it to the finals.
 The newspaper has also been named a Best of Show winner at JEA/NSPA National Journalism conventiosn and is a consistent All-American winner.

-Marshfield High School is proud to have the 2006 Oregon High School Journalism Teacher of the Year—Catherine Hampton—on its staff.
-Hampton, a 1991 MHS graduate, has been an English teacher at Marshfield since 1998 and became advisor to the school’s student newspaper, The Ma-Hi Times, in 2002.
-With no prior experience teaching journalism, Hampton consulted veteran advisors throughout Oregon and created her own curriculum.
+Marshfield High School is proud to have Hampton, the 2006 Oregon High School Journalism Teacher of the Year, on its staff.
+Hampton, a 1991 MHS graduate, has been an English teacher at Marshfield since 1998 and became adviser to the school’s student newspaper, The Ma-Hi Times, in 2002.
+With no prior experience teaching journalism, Hampton consulted veteran advisers throughout Oregon and created her own curriculum.

 She wanted her students to create every facet of a high quality newspaper and learn to use industry-standard technology at the same time.

 “I don’t know everything or [have] all the answers, but I find people that do,” said Hampton.